-EA Objective: The overall objective of the proposed Enabling Activities (EA) is to review and update the National Implementation Plan (NIP), and have it endorsed and submitted by the Government to the Conference of the Parties of the Stockholm Convention (COP).
+EA Objective: The overall objective of the proposed Enabling Activities (EA) is to review and update the National Implementation Plan (NIP), and have it endorsed and submitted by the government to the Conference of the Parties of the Stockholm Convention (COP).
 Participating stakeholders will be able to manage the additional POPs with newly developed technical skills, expertise and awareness.

 EA Component Grant Type Expected Outcomes Expected Outputs Grant Amount (\$) Confirmed Co-financing (\$) 1.
-Coordination mechanism and awareness raising ТА Coordination mechanism in place with stakeholders aware of the risk of new POPs 1.1.Project coordination mechanism re- established and working groups formed and contracted (co- financing and PMC); 1.2.Stakeholders and public informed, consulted and aware of new POPs risks and policy implications.
-4,000 15,000 2.Inventories of new POPs and NIP review ТА Validation of inventories of new POPs (and updating of initial 12 POPs) by relevant stakeholders 2.1.Inventories of initial 12 POPs updated and validated by stakeholders; 2.2.Inventories of new POPs conducted and validated by stakeholders.
-117,240 128,000 3.
-National capacities assessment and ТА Identification of national capacities for new POPs 3.1.National regulatory and policy framework 36,590 42,000
+Coordination mechanism and awareness raising TA Coordination mechanism in place with stakeholders aware of the risk of new POPs 1.1.Project coordination mechanism re- established and working groups formed and contracted (co- financing and PMC); 1.2.Stakeholders and public informed, consulted and aware of new POPs risks and policy implications.
+4,000 20,000 2.Inventories of new POPs and NIP review TA Validation of inventories of new POPs (and updating of initial 12 POPs) by relevant stakeholders 2.1.Inventories of initial 12 POPs updated and validated by stakeholders; 2.2.Inventories of new POPs conducted and validated by stakeholders.
+106,300 140,500 3.
+National capacities TA Identification of national capacities 3.1.National regulatory and 35,300 44,000